Paul-Hubert/PaulsBrawls/README.md

 # TODO

-* Resize screenshot size to avoid giant packets
 * Get actions with !command and apply effects such as !give !good and !bad
 * Make chat per person instead of global
-* Remove "" from commands